VRViewportPose/VRViewportPose/README.md

 ## 6. <span id="8"> Implementation of ALG-ViS </span>

-The codes for implementing the ALG-ViS can be downloaded here.
+The codes for implementing the ALG-ViS can be downloaded [**here**](https://github.com/VRViewportPose/VRViewportPose/blob/main/ALGViS.zip).
 Tested with Unity 2019.2.14f1 and Oculus Quest 2 with build 30.0.

 a.
 In Unity Hub, create a new 3D Unity project.
 Download .zip file and unzip in the "Assets" folder of the Unity project.